MahaboobJS/applications/DEVELOPMENT.md

-# Development Guide for reBiz
+# Development Guide for rebiz

 ## 🎯 Quick Start for Freshers

-This guide will help you understand how to work on the reBiz project as a beginner developer.
+This guide will help you understand how to work on the rebiz project as a beginner developer.

 ## 📚 Learning Path